Bargkoppelweg industrial and commercial area

 METRO AG

-The METRO store in Hamburg-Rahlstedt on Bargkoppelweg is planning to relocate to a new building that is currently under construction at Bargkoppelweg 61.
-The relocation is scheduled for autumn 2025.
-With a total area of around 12,500 m², including 6,400 m² of retail space, the new store will optimally serve the needs of the catering and commercial sectors.
-Particular attention will be paid to the expansion of the delivery service with around 3,300 m² of delivery space and six delivery ramps.
-A photovoltaic system will contribute to energy generation, and a green roof will improve air quality and biodiversity as well as the ecological footprint.
-As part of its growth strategy, METRO aims to establish itself as a multi-channel wholesaler.
-In addition to the physical sales area, METRO offers a comprehensive shopping experience via digital solutions and the online shop.
-This transformation supports METRO's position as a reliable partner for the culinary diversity of the catering industry in the Hamburg region.
+The METRO store in Hamburg-Rahlstedt on Bargkoppelweg has relocated to a new building that situated at Bargkoppelweg 61.
+The official opening was held in autumn 2025.
+With a total area of around 12,500 square metres, including 6,400 square metres of retail space, the new store ideally suits the needs of stakeholders from catering and commerce.
+Especially the expansion of the delivery service with around 3,300 m² of delivery space and six delivery ramps is worthwhile mentioning here.
+A photovoltaic system contributes to energy generation, and a green roof improves air quality and biodiversity while at the same time reducing the company's carbon footprint.
+As part of its growth strategy, METRO has established itself as a multi-channel wholesaler.
+In addition to the expanded sales area, METRO offers customers a seamless shopping experience via digital solutions and its dedicated online store.
+This transformation strengthens METRO's role as a reliable partner for catering business in the Hamburg region.

-Site for the planned Deutsche Post delivery hub in the Bragkoppelweg industrial area
+Site of the new Deutsche Post delivery hub in the Bargkoppelweg industrial area

 DHL GROUP

-A modern Deutsche Post delivery centre is being built next to the new METRO building on the site of the former gravure printing plant.
-Scheduled for completion on 1 September 2025, the new location will expand the network delivery service, in which letters and parcels are delivered jointly, mostly using electrically powered vehicles.
-This delivery base will cover an extended catchment area, taking over the functions of the existing locations in Apostelweg (Hamburg 73) and Halenreie (Hamburg 67) as well as the delivery bases for the postcode areas 22175, 22179 and 22393.
-With advanced logistics and sustainable technology, the site will optimise delivery efficiency and reduce the ecological footprint.
-The planning application has already been submitted and the integration of these delivery points demonstrates Deutsche Post's commitment to improved and more sustainable logistics in the Hamburg region.
-The bundling of delivery capacities at a central location will ensure even faster and more environmentally friendly delivery for the people of Hamburg.
+A state-of-the-art delivery centre by Deutsche Post (DHL Group) has been realised adjacent to the new METRO building on the site of a former rotogravure printing plant.
+Fully operational since 1 September 2025, the new facility supports the DHL's network delivery services, where letters and parcels are delivered jointly, mostly using electrically powered vehicles.
+The new delivery base covers an extended catchment area, which also includes those of the existing DHL locations at Apostelweg and Halenreie alongside other delivery areas in the municipality.
+With advanced logistics and sustainable technology, the facility contributes to increase delivery efficiency, while at the same time reducing the company's carbon footprint.
+Deutsche Post thus demonstrates its commitment to enhanced, more sustainable logistics in the Hamburg region.
+The bundling of delivery capacities at a central location ensures faster, more eco-friendly deliveries for Hamburg's locals.

-Headquarters of the Hamburgische Münze in the street Bei der neuen Münze in Hamburg Rahlstedt
+Head office of the Hamburgische Münze minting facility in the quarter of Rahlstedt

 Hamburgische Münze

-The Hamburgische Münze, located on the Bargkoppelweg industrial estate, is the oldest mint in Germany and an important part of Hamburg's history.
+Located on the Bargkoppelweg industrial estate, Hamburgische Münze is Germany's oldest minting facility and deeply rooted in Hamburg's history.
 Its primary task is the minting of euro coins for the Federal Republic of Germany, recognisable by the mintmark "J".
-The mint has a significant share in the production of German euro coins and was responsible for over a fifth of the first euro coins.
-Trial minting for the euro began in Hamburg in August 1998 in order to cover demand until the introduction of the euro in January 2002.
+The mint has a significant share in the production of German euro coins and was in charge of producing over a fifth of the first euro coins.
+Trial minting for the euro began in Hamburg in August 1998 to ensure that demand would be covered once the euro would be introduced in January 2002.
 The coin production process begins with a design, which is converted into a plaster model and then digitised.
-The coins are minted with precision and up to 150 tonnes of pressing force.
-The Hamburg Mint can mint and package over two and a half million coins a day, which emphasises the efficiency and importance of the plant.
-Through continuous modernisation and innovation, the Hamburg Mint secures its leading role in European minting and contributes significantly to the high quality of the euro coins.
+The coins are minted with highest precision and up to 150 tonnes of pressing force.
+Hamburgische Münze has the capacity to mint and package over two and a half million coins a day, which emphasises the facility's efficiency and relevance.
+Through continuous modernisation and innovation, the Hamburgische Münze secures its leading role in European minting and contributes significantly to the high quality of the euro coins.

 Niezgodka GmbH factory premises in Hamburg Rahlstedt.